mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     * Expression - stop when expression evaluates to true
     * to change type and configure, right-click breakpoint red circle and select type from dropdown
-* can configure to "Skip Code" that you didn't write
+* can configure to "Skip Code" you didn't write
   * like code from npm packages
-* can also perform debugging operations from the Debug menu
+* can perform debugging operations from Debug menu
-* debugging Chrome web apps
-  * set "type": "chrome" in Launch Configuration
-  * cannot get this to work
-* debugging Node servers
-  * cannot get this to work when server code is transpiled with Babel
+* to debug server Node applications
-    * npm script below must refer to transpiled code in build directory
-    * but then the code displayed by the debugger is the transpiled code
-    * can't set breakpoints in original source files
+  * suppose we want to debug server.js
+  * open Command Palette and enter "Debug: Toggle Auto Attach"
+    * will say "Auto Attach: On" in lower-left
-  * add an npm script like this:
+  * add this script to package.json
-    "debug": "node --inspect --inspect-brk build/index.js",
+    "debug": "node --inspect server.js"
-  * npm run debug
-  * create a launch configuration
-    * click gear to right of dropdown and add this configuration object
-    * to debug currently opened file, use
-      "program": "${file}"
-    ```json
-    {
-      "type": "node",
-      "request": "attach",
-      "name": "Attach", // appears in Debug dropdown
-      "port": 9229,
-      "protocol": "inspector"
-    }
-    ```
+  * open server.js
+  * set breakpoints
+  * click "Debug" icon in left nav
+  * open Command Palette and enter "Task: Run Task" or select Tasks ...
+Run Task...
+  * select "npm: debug"
-  * select "Attach" from dropdown at top
+  * select "Continue without scanning ..."
+  * hit the server by enter a URL in a browser
+  * server.js should be stopped at a breakpoint

 ## Developer Tools